tozielinski/pp-php-ec-example/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE.md](https://github.com/tozielinski/pp-php-ec-example/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tozielinski/pp-php-ec-example/blob/main/LICENSE) file for details.